Stroma Energy Assessors provide Overheating Analysis services, working with designers and developers to inform the design process at an early stage.

 With the introduction of Approved Document O into the Building Regulations, most buildings where people sleep are required to have an Overheating Analysis carried out.

-This calculation is designed to ensure that the building does not get too hot and become uncomfortable for occupants.
+This calculation is designed to ensure that the building does not become uncomfortable for occupants, especially at night.
 To meet these requirements, it is often necessary to implement design strategies such as providing shading or improving ventilation or other methods of removing heat from the indoor environment to reduce the risk of overheating.